 - 1. Only VMs can exchange partition messages using indirect messaging.
 It is now possible to exchange partition messages between any pair of endpoints. - 2.
-The identities of the Sender and Receiver endpoints and the length of a partition message are encoded in input parameter registers in an FFA_MSG_SEND ABI invocation.
-As a result, the Receiver endpoint could have to invoke the FFA MSG POLL ABI to determine this information.
-It is now available in the RX buffer. - In this version of the framework, this information is encoded along with the partition message payload in the RX and TX buffers as described in Table 6.2.
-As a result, there is no need for the Receiver endpoint to call FFA_MSG_POLL. - 3.
+The identities of the Sender and Receiver endpoints and the length of a partition message are encoded in input parameter registers in an FFA\MSG\SEND ABI invocation.
+As a result, the Receiver endpoint could have to invoke the FFA\MSG\POLL ABI to determine this information.
+It is not available in the RX buffer. - In this version of the framework, this information is encoded along with the partition message payload in the RX and TX buffers as described in Table 4.2.
+As a result, there is no need for the Receiver endpoint to call FFA\MSG\POLL. - 3.
 Only the primary scheduler runs the Receiver VM.
 In this version of the framework, a Receiver endpoint can be run by a primary or a secondary scheduler.
 Also, the notification mechanism is used to inform the scheduler.

 The guidance on indirect messaging in v1.0 of the Framework is deprecated.
-The FFA_MSG_SEND and FFA_MSG_POLL interfaces are described to maintain compatibility between v1.0 and the current version of the Framework.
+The FFA\MSG\SEND and FFA\MSG\POLL interfaces are described to maintain compatibility between v1.0 and the current version of the Framework.
 These interfaces could be removed in a future version of the framework.

-18.4.1 FFA_MSG_SEND
+16.4.1 FFA\MSG\SEND